White Nights (1985 film): Production

 The opening ballet sequence, Le Jeune Homme et La Mort, originally choreographed by Roland Petit in 1946 and performed anew by Baryshnikov and Florence Faure, was filmed at the Bristol Hippodrome.
 The gentleman paging the curtain for Baryshnikov is John Randall, the theatre's technical director at the time.

-In 1985, many western Cold War movies supposedly set in Russia would use locations in the Finnish capital Helsinki with an architectural style resembling Leningrad.
+In 1985, many western Cold War movies supposedly set in Russia would use locations in the Finnish capital with an architectural style resembling Leningrad.
 For White Nights, a team of travelogue filmmakers from Finland, who previously had done work in the Soviet Union, were hired to film a number of locations in Leningrad, such as the Kirov Theatre and the Lenin monument, as well as a Chaika state-limousine.
 These scenes were then inserted into the movie, some being in-car scenes.
 Hackford was disappointed with critics who wrote negative reviews based on their belief that Helsinki had been used.

-The film was also shot in Finland (including the island of Reposaari) and Lisbon, Portugal, as well as other parts of the United Kingdom including Elstree Studios and RAF Machrihanish in Scotland.
+The film was also shot in Finland (including the island of Reposaari) and Lisbon, Portugal, as well as other parts of the United Kingdom, including Elstree Studios and RAF Machrihanish in Scotland.

 Filmmakers normally use models to film the crash-landing of an aircraft as expensive as a Boeing 747.
 For the filming of the crash sequence of a British Orient 747 at the beginning of White Nights, two different full-sized aircraft were used.